 Forbes magazine published an interesting article this week stressing the importance of safe driving during these perilous times.
 The crux of the article was that our healthcare systems cannot possibly keep up with serious injuries and other maladies that may come to their emergency rooms due to things like car accidents.
 Hospitals in certain parts of the country are already working at capacity due to the coronavirus epidemic.

-The article pointed out the importance of safe driving during this crucial period where many areas of the country are hitting their peak of coronavirus patients.
+According to car accident attorneys, there is a high importance of safe driving during this crucial period where many areas of the country are hitting their peak of coronavirus patients.
 According to the Global Alliance for NGO for road safety: “Hospitals and emergency services cannot manage road crash victims as they struggle to cope with the pandemic and governments are working hard to contain the virus.”

 The article also pointed out that the National Highway Traffic Safety Administration(“NHTSA”) has cancelled many of their annual traffic safety programs due to the coronavirus including Heat Stroke Awareness, Click It or Ticket, and Distracted Driving campaigns.
 They are also postponing National Distracted Driving Awareness month from April to another month later this year.
 Regardless, I think it is critical that we all take extra precautions when we go out for a drive so that we can help soften the load for our first responders, emergency workers, doctors and nurses.
 They need our help more than ever and that starts by staying home or, at the very least, being careful behind the wheel.